ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/upload-directories.md

 # Upload Directories

-Upload Directory is a representation of place where the files are being stored.
-The files can be stored on local filesystem or in cloud (available as separate free add-on)
+An Upload Directory is a representation of the place where the files are being stored.
+The files can be stored on the local filesystem or in cloud storage systems ([see Adapters](#adapter))

 [TOC]